metio/terraform-provider-k8s/docs/data-sources/apigatewayv2_services_k8s_aws_deployment_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) DeploymentSpec defines the desired state of Deployment.
-An immutable representation of an API that can be called by users.
-A Deployment must be associated with a Stage for it to be callable over the internet. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) DeploymentSpec defines the desired state of Deployment.An immutable representation of an API that can be called by users.
+A Deploymentmust be associated with a Stage for it to be callable over the internet. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only